barlearn/SEBC/installation/labs/1_preinstall.md

 Temporary change lost on reboot sudo sysctl vm.swappiness=1

-#permanent change by navigating to /etc/sysctl.conf
-#add the below line
+permanent changes to /etc/sysctl.conf by add the below line vm.swappiness=”1”
-vm.swappiness=”1”

 Mount attributes of all volumes